No one likes to go to the dentist. Frankly, it’s a hassle: you have to set up an appointment and endure the annoyance of the dentist’s office.

 It’s important to account for both the good and the bad.
 So, here are a few of the things customers like about SnapCorrect:

-- Customer service is friendly and quick to respond
+- Customer service is friendly and understanding

 - Affordable yet effective treatment